 About the White Swan tavern

 The White Swan Tavern has been a familiar landmark in Chestertown since pre-Revolutionary War days.
 Not far from many of the great East Coast cities, it is a quiet, elegant place nestled in the rich historical tapestry of Maryland's Eastern Shore.
-The White Swan offers privacy and seclusion, from the choice of continental breakfast either in the public Isaac Cannell Room or in one of the six guest accommodations, offstreet parking around the back of the building, a peaceful terrace ideal for relaxation, and in general a slower-paced atmosphere of bygone days.
+The White Swan offers privacy and seclusion, including continental breakfast in the Isaac Cannell Room, offstreet parking around the back of the building, a peaceful terrace ideal for relaxation, and in general a slower-paced atmosphere of bygone days.

 The restoration of the White Swan Tavern began in 1978 with an archeological dig.
 Evidence uncovered indicated that the site was used prior to 1733 as a tannery, operated by the shoemaker of Chestertown, John Lovegrove.
 His one-room dwelling, now converted into one of our six period guest rooms as the Lovegrove Kitchen, was the first building constructed on the lot.